hvmerode/junit-pipeline/README.md

 * Possibility to replace a step with another step.
 * Add unit tests to the junit-pipeline code itself.
 * Add methods to add, update or remove conditions in stages or jobs.
 Use the _overrideLiteral_ method, if possible.
-* Support "refs/tags/tag" for external repositories with templates.
 * Check whether the output pipeline is a valid pipeline (valid yaml and valid Azure DevOps pipeline).
   This is a 'nice-to-have'.
 * ~~Add an assert step; check a variable on a certain value using a condition.
 Exit with 1 if the condition is not met.~~